 In their conclusion the authors added:

-“On the basis of these findings, it seems appropriate to suggest that younger people avoid heavy coffee consumption (ie, averaging >4 cups per day).”
+“On the basis of these findings, it seems appropriate to suggest that younger people avoid heavy coffee consumption (ie, averaging more than four cups per day).”

 Previous coffee studies contradicted?

-Yes coffee can be a source of antioxidants, but as coffee beans are over-roasted – as they are in most commercial facilities – a number of these are lost, and unhealthy metabolites are produced.
+But as coffee beans are over-roasted – as they are in many commercial facilities – a number of these antioxidants are lost, and unhealthy metabolites are produced.
 These include acrylamide and others.

-Acrylamide is formed when starches combined with the asparagine amino acid are overcooked – typically achieved with frying, roasting and other high heat cooking.
+Acrylamide is formed when starches combined with the asparagine amino acid are overcooked.
+This is typically achieved with frying, roasting and other high heat cooking.

 Acrylamide has been linked with cancer in animal studies, but there have been few studies confirming this in humans.
 Acrylamide has, however, been linked with nerve damage in humans.